deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 "Identify.
 Yourself." she repeated.

 Frustration, outrage and the burning need to deliver his message had badly eroded Regaari's composure anyway.
-Having a weapon levelled at him was the final insult that forced him to do something that, under normal circumstances, no sane male would have even considered – he *snarled* at a female.
+Having a weapon levelled at him was the final insult that forced him to do something that, under normal circumstances, no sane male would have even considered---he *snarled* at a female.

 "Regaari.
 To deliver a message to Mother Ayma.
 Now *get out of my way you* **_witless, parasite-infested, officious plodding four-paw!_**"